 If you have not received a tax notice from the IRS or Department of the Treasury but did not report all of your foreign source / worldwide income, we can help you avoid significant tax liability and penalties.

-The main benefit is a waiver of late filing penalties, underpayment penalties, accuracy-related penalties, information return penalties, and FBAR penalties.
+The main benefits in addition to becoming compliant with U.S. tax and informational filings is a waiver of late filing penalties, underpayment penalties, accuracy-related penalties, information return penalties, and FBAR penalties.
 If accepted into the program, the IRS will close any years prior to the three years filed under the program even if you would have had a filing requirement.
 This effectively allows you to get out of paying any tax owed prior to the three year window.
 You will only pay tax on the three year’s returns and any interest on the amounts.
 For those individuals who have lived in the U.S. during the 3 year window, there will be a potential offshore penalty.

 There is no set expiration date for the streamlined program; however, the IRS has the right to revoke the program at any time.
 Anyone who qualifies should definitely consider filing under the program as soon as possible.